scuzzydude/asimov/asimov.md

 Let's not get off track.
 I was an adult in the nineties who could appreciate actual basketball, and while Mike was fun to watch, Hakeem was the genius.
 Hakeem Olajuwon innovated from the moment he stepped on the court, dominating both the NCAA and NBA.
 You start looking at Olajuwon's post ups and shakes, you're looking at Bonham level rhythms that are absolutely unguardable, played back in slow-motion, you see them as choreographed and perfectly executed.
 On defense, there's no comparison.
 Michael Jordan is a great defender for a guard, he's number three in career steals.
 You know who is number nine?
 Hakeem Olajuwon, the only center on the list.
 How many blocked shots Michael Jordan got?[^107] Mike was a thief; Hakeem was a stopper.
 He played D the Houston way, any way that that got the job done, blocks, steals, or sometime just intimidation.
 The kind of intimidation that makes you want to go play baseball.

 Let's not bother with the statistics or the analysis of their competition or any of that.
-If we were talking about LeBron versus Michael, Michael versus Kareem or Russel or Wilt or Bird or Magic or Jerry or almost anybody else, we could talk until the end of time and never have come to a consensus.
+If we were talking about LeBron versus Michael, Michael versus Kareem or Russel or Wilt or Bird or Magic or Jerry or almost anybody else, we could talk until the end of time and never come to a consensus.
 Those guys were different ages and the rules changed and all that nonsense.

 Hakeem Olajuwon is 27 days older than Michael Jordan, and neither one of them is dead yet.
 This is a debate that can be settled absolutely.
 It would be great, because if Mike's not the GOAT, despite all the ~~brainwashing~~ marketing, there's a real chance that one of the younger stars still playing in the NBA could step up and take that GOAT title.
 Giannis, Steph, Kawhi, Joel, Trae, KD, Kyrie or countless others.
 I'm personally betting on Kevin Porter, Jr. Apologies if I left anybody important out.

 Here's how you do it.
 You could do it with Scoot, but it is not necessary.
-It could be done as some of a spoofed up commercial project sponsored by property billionaires.
+It could be done as a spoofed up commercial project sponsored by property billionaires.

 First, you got to get a big stake.
 Mike don't get up to answer the doorbell for less than \$100 million.
 The winner gets the money to do whatever they want.
 I imagine Hakeem will want to build schools, mosques, and hospitals in places where people really need the help.
 Mike, he'll probably want to use the funds for a marketing campaign for the corners of the earth he hasn't reached yet, selling tighty-whities in Bolivia, Gatorade in Peru, and sneakers to the Kiwis.